Tierra (band): Recent years

 The Salas family has been embroiled in a legal battle for their inheritance rights to the band's trademark.
 The ownership of Tierra, the Tierra band, and its intellectual property rights have become the subject of litigation in the Los Angeles Superior Court (Case No. 21 STCV 25207).
-The lawsuit was initiated by the Salas family against Joanna Salas, Rudy's second wife at the time of his demise.
+The lawsuit was initiated by the Salas family against Joanna Salas, Rudy's second wife at the time of his death.